 More than 300 aircraft and nearly 20 ships were destroyed and deformed in the surprise Japanese attack.
 In addition to that, military facilities on land and associated airfields were destroyed and more importantly, 1000 people were injured in the attack and over 2400 marines as well as civilians lost their lives.

 However, the Japanese plan did not work out completely.
 The goal of putting the fleet out of action could not be achieved.
 Purely by chance, all the aircraft carriers were not at the base in Pearl Harbor that day.
 Some were on the mainland, while others were delivering aircraft to surrounding forces.
 The base's main facilities, such as repair shops, oil storage and even submarine docks were also unharmed.
 These facts helped the U.S. Navy to be operational again relatively quickly.

 On December 8, 1941, one day after the attack, the United States declared war against Japan and equally this event is responsible for the U.S. entry into World War II.

 The background of the attack on Pearl Harbor

-Although relations between Japan and the USA had already been strained since the Japanese-Chinese War, the attack came as a complete surprise to the Americans and without any foreboding.
-Negotiations on the further expansion of raw material extraction in Southeast Asia had been going on for a long time, but had repeatedly failed.
-No peaceful, amicable solution could be found.
-Thus, the Japanese Empire decided on the only option with potential for success.
-An attack on the naval base Pearl Harbor, which should put the US fleet out of action for a limited period of time.
+Although relations between Japan and the USA had already been strained since the Japanese-Chinese War, the attack came as a complete surprise to the Americans and without any warning.
+Negotiations on the further expansion of raw material extraction in Southeast Asia had been going on for a long time but had repeatedly failed.
+No peaceful solution could be found.
+Thus, the Japanese Empire decided on the only option with the potential for success.
+An attack on the naval base Pearl Harbor should put the US fleet out of action for a limited period.
 This was to give Japan enough time to gain the upper hand over the needed raw material areas in Southeast Asia.